This credit is refundable, meaning the portion of the credit that is larger than your tax liability can be refunded to you.

 To qualify, your adjusted gross income must be less than the limit set for your household size.
-See the instructions for Schedule OR-WFHDC or Schedule OR-WFHDC-NP for those limits.
+See the instructions for Schedule OR-WFHDC for those limits.

-- To someone who isn't your spouse, the parent of your qualifying individual, or a person you can claim as a dependent.
+To qualify, expenses must be paid to a provider who isn't your spouse, the parent of your qualifying individual, or a person you can claim as a dependent.

-You're not allowed to claim the credit if you're filing as married filing separately unless you meet one of the exceptions.
-See the instructions for Schedule OR-WFHDC or Schedule OR-WFHDC-NP for more information.
+- You’re filing as married filing separately, unless you meet an exception.
+See the instructions for Schedule OR-WFHDC for more information.